TriplyDB/Documentation/docs/triply-db/index.md

 ![Metadata settings](metadata-settings.png)

 3. Here you can set the name, tag line, description and welcome text.
 The name of your website appears in your browser tab.
-The welcome text appears on the home page of your TriplyDB instance.
+The welcome text appears on the homepage of your TriplyDB instance.
 The tag line and description are for metadata purposes (e.g. findability and website previews).

 ## Account overview